Benzoin (Resinoid) Essential Oil

 The oil is extracted from the balsamic resin by means of a solvent, and because the resulting resinoid is still too viscous (thick) to work with at this stage, a diluent is added to the resinoid to make it mobile and easier to use.
-After this process, the oil is technically classed as a resinoid rather than an essential oil.
-The resulting oil has a balsamic, creamy aroma reminiscent of vanilla due the presence of a component called vanillin, which also occurs in vanilla.
+After this process, the oil is technically classed as a resinoid rather than essential oil.
+The resulting oil has a balsamic, creamy aroma reminiscent of vanilla due to the presence of a component called vanillin, which also occurs in vanilla.

 Uses in aromatherapy

 Benzoin resinoid makes a useful addition to blends for all types of circulatory and joint problems including poor circulation, arthritis and rheumatism where it imparts a warming and comforting effect.
 For the best results with these conditions blend it with essential oils such as black pepper, ginger, juniper berry, lavender, rosemary or sweet marjoram.

 The expectorant properties of benzoin can be invaluable when used as an inhalation to treat respiratory conditions such as bronchitis, colds and flu.
 Use it in your vaporiser or on tissue with other expectorant essential oils such as eucalyptus, frankincense, niaouli, pine and ravensara for the best results.